linagora/tmail-backend/tmail-backend/apps/memory/README.md

-# Team-mail backend Memory server
+# Twake Mail backend Memory server

 This server, intended for testing, relies fully on lightweight memory datastructures.

-To be able to run Team-mail backend server, you need to generate a JWT key pair first.
+To be able to run Twake Mail backend server, you need to generate a JWT key pair first.
 A really easy way to generate a basic JWT key pair is like this:

 ```